zogzog/cubicweb/doc/book/en/devweb/request.rst

 Overview
 ````````

-A request instance is created when an HTTP request is sent to the web server.
+A request instance is created when an HTTP request is sent to the web
-It contains informations such as form parameters, user authenticated, etc.
+server.
+It contains informations such as form parameters,
+authenticated user, etc. It is a very prevalent object and is used
+throughout all of the framework and applications.

-**Globally, a request represents a user query, either through HTTP or not
+**A request represents a user query, either through HTTP or not (we
-(we also talk about RQL queries on the server side for example).**
+also talk about RQL queries on the server side for example).**

-An instance of `Request` has the following attributes:
+Here is a non-exhaustive list of attributes and methods available on
+request objects (grouped by category):

+* `Browser control`:

+  * `ie_browser`: tells if the browser belong to the Internet Explorer
+    family
+  * `xhtml_browser`: tells if the browser is able to properly handle
+    XHTML (at the HTTP content_type level)

+* `User and identification`:

-* `user`, instance of `cubicweb.common.utils.User` corresponding to the authenticated
+  * `user`, instance of `cubicweb.common.utils.User` corresponding to
-  user
+    the authenticated user
-* `form`, dictionary containing the values of a web form
-* `encoding`, character encoding to use in the response

-But also:

 * `Session data handling`